-The Conservative group holds the majority with 34 seats.
-The remaining 5 seats are made up of 2 Truly Independent Councillors, 2 Liberal Democrat Councillors and 1 Independent Councillor.
+As at 31 March 2018 the Conservative group held the majority with 34 seats.
+The remaining 5 seats were made up of 2 Truly Independent Councillors, 2 Liberal Democrat Councillors and 1 Independent Councillor.

 5. OUR PRIORITIES

 Our mission as a Council is 'To improve the quality of life for people living in Fenland'